fastify/process-warning/README.md

 ### Usage

-The module exports a builder function that returns an utility for creating warning and emitting them.
+The module exports a builder function that returns an utility for creating warnings and emitting them.

 ```js
 const warning = require('fastify-warning')()